rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 [^foundation]: TODO list to the footnote

+Code review:

+Alice: "You are memoizing a computation that is not always referentially transparent"
+Carol:  "I have manually tested it and this code has a 100% test coverage"
+Bob:  "We are assuming that it will be referentially transparent"
+Alice: "Remember we patched a bug by updating a DB record in the middle of this computation, did you retest this scenario?"
+Carol: "No, I did not"

 _side_note_start
 For a very long time I could not figure out why certain decisions about PLs and popular library designs are being made.
-I could not understand why certain bugs remain not fixed, why there are no deprecation attempts, why certain design decisions have been made in the first place[^why].
-The idea of software as something that is made from loose ends and made usable by testing effort still feels strange to me.
+I could not understand why certain bugs remain not fixed, why there are no deprecation attempts, why certain design decisions have been made in the first place.
+The idea of software as something that is made from loose ends and somehow made whole by a testing effort still feels strange to me.
 The empirical mindset I have tried to explain here is my best attempt at understanding these things.
+It could explain why TypeScript decided to not fix the [overloading bug]()[^airity] or go with unsound designs of subtyping variance,  it is the only explanation I have for why Java maintainers decided not to deprecate standard library bits where `equals` is not symmetric, the list goes on[^why]...
+This explanation is: the ingredients you use do not need to be sound, there are just a part of bigger project code noise.
+Personally, I just can't agree with these decisions.
 _side_note_end

 [^why]: TODO
+[^airity]:

 I have noticed some pragmatists (not all!) arrive at conclusions too soon.
-E.g. “ABC PL is no good, each time I try it I get (this) negative experience”, "Our issues are caused by the technology we use", etc.  This is often confounding correlation with causality and is bad empirical reasoning.
+E.g. “ABC PL is no good, each time I try it I get (this) negative experience”, "Our issues are caused by the technology we use", etc.  This is often confounding correlation with causation and is bad empirical reasoning.
 These statements can be valid if there is more than the observations to support them.

 I invite you to think more about the differences between pragmatists and theorists in both creating and consuming the code.
 I invite you to think more about how each side thinks.